cucumber/aruba/CONTRIBUTING.md

 The rest of this document is a guide for those maintaining Aruba, and others who would like to submit patches.

-## Contributing to the `aruba` project
+## Contributing to the Aruba project

-It would be great if all people who want to contribute to the `aruba` project &mdash; contributors and maintainers &mdash; follow the guidelines in this section.
+It would be great if all people who want to contribute to the Aruba project &mdash; contributors and maintainers &mdash; follow the guidelines in this section.
 There are also "Getting started" sections both for [contributors](#getting-started-as-a-contributor) and